Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 Again note the new lines around `TESTS:` and the end of the test.
 Additionally, notice the `# long test` at the end of the last command.
 You can add this if the command takes a great amount of time, and you do not want to run the test to run on every change you make, but rather only on every commit.
 Tests missing the `# long test` are always executed.
-Make sure there is at least one example or test for the table function that executes fast and, hence, is not marked as long test via
-`# long time`.
+Make sure there is at least one example or test for the table function that executes fast and, hence, is not marked as long test via `# long time`.
 This ensures that the `make testfast` command has a good coverage while still executing in reasonable time which can be very helpful while integrating code into the library.
-***<Andre: maybe integrate such an example in the above codeexample?>***

-If you incorporated an existing estimator to the CryptographicEstimators library we strongly encourage to load the old estimator as a module into `test/module` and write unit tests comparing the estimation results of the newly incorporated estimator against the onine available code.
+If you incorporated an existing estimator to the CryptographicEstimators library we strongly encourage to load the old estimator as a module into `test/module` and write unit tests comparing the estimation results of the newly incorporated estimator against the online available code.
 An example for such an integration test can be found under `tests/test_le_bbps.sage`.
 Its important that all tests functions start with a `test_`.

 To build and run the fast tests, execute:
 ```sh